RSE-Sheffield/software_licensing/index.md

 - Copyright is a type of intellectual property, particularly relevant to software.
 - [Berne Convention](https://en.wikipedia.org/wiki/Berne_Convention) of 1886: Copyright is immediately bestowed upon a work the moment it is created, without requiring any registration.

+# Who owns the copyright on my code?

+> If you're a University of Sheffield researcher, probably **not** you!

+- Staff or research students - usually the university.
+- Different rules for undergrads.
+- Funded research can have specific agreements in place.
+Check with your PI.

 # License

 Relaxes conditions imposed by copyright in specific ways.

-No license : no copying.
+No license : no **right** to copy.

-# Who owns the copyright on my code?

-> If you're a University of Sheffield researcher, probably the University of Sheffield.

 # Examples of open source